Akshayaa3/new/README.md

-This a Django project to be integrated with sql database with app name
+This a Django project to be integrated with sql database with app name kct